nzywalewskisju/Projects_and_Dashboards/README.md

 # About Me
 Hello, and welcome to my portfolio!
 My name is Nick Zywalewski, and I am currently a senior at Saint Joseph's University in Philadelphia, PA.
 I study Data Science, Business Intelligence & Analytics, and Mathematics!
 <br><br>I have experience with several coding languages: Python, R, MySQL/SQL, Java, JavaScript, VBA, and HTML/CSS.
-I am also skilled in other areas that aid in data analysis: Tableau, Alteryx, JMP, Excel.
+I am also skilled in other areas that aid in data analysis: Tableau, Alteryx, JMP, and Excel.
-<br><br>I have honed these skills in my classwork, and in my industry experiences with Susquehanna International Group and Keystone Technologies.
+<br><br>I have honed these skills in my classwork and in my industry experiences with Susquehanna International Group and Keystone Technologies.
 Upon graduation, I will be working at Johnson & Johnson within the Innovative Medicine sector.

 # Projects & Dashboards
 This repository highlights projects I’ve worked on in data analytics, machine learning, and artificial intelligence.